 As a DSO, GasNet is obliged to continuously maintain and develop its network in order to ensure the capability of the network to satisfy demand for the distribution of gas and, in particular, to contribute to the security of supply by having appropriate distribution capacity.
 The CGH Group's infrastructure investments for maintenance and (in minor part) expansion of its current business and the speed at which these investments are implemented are subject to planning and execution risk and may be affected by delays in receiving necessary authorisations and approvals, delays in the required land expropriation procedures or in construction (and other factors outside its control).
-As the investment proposals and implementation of such investment projects may not develop as planned or issues relating to such investment projects may put the CGH Group in a position of non-compliance with legislation.
+As the investment proposals and implementation of such investment proposals are subject to certain assumptions, such assumptions may prove incorrect and the investment projects may not develop as planned or issues relating to such investment projects may put the CGH Group in a position of non-compliance with legislation.
 Furthermore, the CGH Group may not be able to raise sufficient capital to finance such investment plans at rates that are economically viable.
 In summary, such investments may not yield the projected returns, if any, or may not be completed as expected.